frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

 ### Tips for Tools and Jigs

 In the part above metal drill guides are used to prolong the life of the jig.
 If the jig was only plastic then it would quickly get damaged from repeatedly drilling into the holes.
-Other jigs that can be useful are jigs for drilling in the center of a hole, aligning a tap so it's perfectly straight, or marking a precise distance for cutting tubes and shafts.
+Other jigs that can be useful are jigs for drilling in the center of a tube, aligning a tap so it's perfectly straight, or marking a precise distance for cutting tubes and shafts.

 ## Final Notes